 General and administrative expenses consist principally of salaries and other related costs, including stock-based compensation for personnel in our executive, commercial, business development and other administrative functions.
 General and administrative expenses also include professional fees associated with corporate and intellectual property-related legal expenses, consulting and accounting services, facility-related costs and expenses associated with obtaining and maintaining patents.
-Other general and administrative costs include stock-based compensation and travel expenses.
+Other general and administrative costs include travel expenses.

 We anticipate that our general and administrative expenses will increase in the future to support the continued research and development of our product candidates and to operate as a public company.
 These increases will likely include increased costs for insurance, costs related to the hiring of additional personnel and payments to outside consultants, lawyers and accountants, among other expenses.
-Additionally, if and when we believe a regulatory approval of our first product candidate appears likely, we anticipate that we will increase our salary and personnel costs and other expenses as a result of our preparation for commercial operations.
+Additionally, we anticipate that we will increase our salary and personnel costs and other expenses as a result of our preparation for commercial operations.